Organizing

 4. Think about employee safety

-Unfortunately, stockrooms cannot be organized only around convenience.
+Stockrooms cannot be organized only around convenience.
 All businesses need to consider employee safety, too.
-There are various safety concerns to weigh when organizing a stockroom, many of which are industry-specific.
+There are various safety concerns to consider when organizing a stockroom, many of which are industry-specific.
 These guidelines are just a few of many considerations:

 • The heaviest inventory should always be stored as close to the ground as possible to avoid top-heavy shelves.
-Ensure your employees are prepared to lift heavy inventory properly.
+Ensure your employees are prepared to lift heavy inventory safely.

-• Hazardous inventory should be stored in accordance with all rules and regulations—and guidelines should be posted for all to see.
+• Hazardous inventory should be stored according to all rules and regulations, and guidelines should be posted for everyone to see.

 • All shelves should be bolted to the wall.